-The comments, which are the subject of the complaint, are in response to a post published on Facebook which provides a clear link to the business of South Kesteven District Council.
+The comment, which is the subject of the complaint, is in response to a post published on Facebook which provides a clear link to the business of South Kesteven District Council.
 This demonstrates that the Subject Councillor is acting in an official capacity.
 The Councillor Code of Conduct was therefore engaged.